Innovationlzc/Keyword-extraction/README.md

 ## **Introduction**

-This repository fine-tunes a T5-small & DistillBert-inspec backbone with **LoRA (Low-Rank Adaptation)** for automatic keyword extraction.
+This repository includes fine-tuning a T5-small & DistillBert-inspec backbone with **LoRA (Low-Rank Adaptation)** for automatic keyword extraction, using Promopt Engineering to optimize answersm, and using traditional models to compare the performance in keyword extraction.
 Key highlights:

 - **PEFT**-style training—updates < 1 % of parameters.